BLS Certification Classes in Chicago, IL

 • Proper use of an Automated External Defibrillator (AED).

-• Breathing barriers, Bag-Valve Mask (BVM) usage, and 2-rescuer CPR.
+• Breathing barriers, Bag-Valve Mask (BVM) usage, and 2-rescuer CPR certification.

 • Special resuscitation situations and cardiopulmonary emergencies.